floswald/floswald.github.io-bk/research/research.md

 The decision to own is often tied to location choice.
 We explain why this is the case using a structural lifecycle model of consumption, housing with tenure and location choice in a monocentric urban setting.

+### Impact of Airbnb on Traditional Rental Markets with Jean-Benoit Eyemoud and Guillaume Chapelle

+### Location and Household Size with Nicolas Coeurdacier and Pierre-Philippe Combes